jovmarkovic/wg-forwarder/README.md

 ```
 - when switcher enabled is set to false, it would skip the switcher thread and ignore auto switching endpoints.
+- server_socket structure can be omitted.
+Defaults for it are: address: "0.0.0.0", port: 0
 - timer can be omitted if the switcher is set to false.
 Otherwise it would panic
-- log_level can be ommited, it will use zig's default log level in that case.
+- log_level can be omitted, it will use zig's default log level in that case.
 - id is used to set an initial server endpoint.

 ## Explanation